 Gil and I have adopted four kids in Tanzania, and no, they are not biologically related, but they are definitely siblings.
 I've written a lot about adoption, both the good and the hard, and I'm a big advocate for adoption, but only when it's done the right way.

-I started this blog to show off lots of pictures to the grandparents and our supporters, and a few years into it, I remembered how much I've always loved to write.
-Then I was astonished to realize that some people actually want to read what I have to say, and that spurred me on to keep at it.
+This blog began as a way to show off lots of pictures to the grandparents and our supporters, and a few years into it, I remembered how much I've always loved to write.
+Then I was astonished to realize that people actually want to read what I have to say, and that spurred me on to keep at it.
 But this is still a really personal blog, so I'm not going to stop posting cute kid pictures.
 You can skip those if they bore you.

 I am unapologetically a Christian (though I do apologize for some of them), and I work hard to see life through the lens of the Bible, which has proved to me over and over that it knows what it is talking about.
 I am especially interested in the concept of worldview and how it affects culture.